 Guarantee insurance is most commonly used in the construction industry and in connection with the manufacture of investment goods.
 Guarantee insurance is intended for situations where, for example, the terms of the contract require collateral or guarantees.

-Replacing a bank guarantee with a guarantee insurance frees your bank from the bank limit for other better purposes, such as growth investments.
+Replacing a bank guarantee with a guarantee insurance frees your bank limit for other better purposes, such as your company's growth investments.